You want smart political talk without the meltdowns?

 It's now had the name change at Eisenhower Park in Long Island.

-One on Friday night, two on Saturday, one on the day, one at night, and two on Sunday.
+One on Friday night, two on Saturday, one in the day, one at night, and two on Sunday.

 I made a fortune.

-Because you all you gotta do this 15 Uncle Joe's at the wedding that keep them coming, buddy, keep them coming.
+I mean, I'd come home with piles of cash because all you got to do, this 15 Uncle Joe's at the wedding, that keep them coming, buddy.

 And I learned something about weddings.